 A Pet Service held in the Rectory garden

 - Family activity given to all classes to promote self-esteem

-This PTA-organised activity took place on the morning of Sports Day in July 2017, and was a very popular and successful event.
-Local supermarkets donated the food for the meal, which was also open to siblings who did not attend the school.
+This PTA-organised activity took place on the morning of Sports Day in July 2018, and was a very popular and successful event.
+Local supermarkets donated most the food for the meal, which was also open to siblings who did not attend the school.
 The children enjoyed different types of cereal,including porridge, yoghurt, fruit, bagels and toast.

 We are fortunate enough to have our own swimming pool, and the children have two swimming lessons per week in the second half of the summer term.
 They are divided into separate groups according to levels of ability (according to parent feedback) so the lessons are of maximum value.

-Children also enjoy sporting activities in curriculum and non-curriculum areas eg. football coaching, and dance and gymnastic lessons.
+Children also enjoy sporting activities in curriculum and non-curriculum areas such as hockey, athletics, dance and gymnastic lessons.
 Our annual Sports Day rounds off the sporting year for the children.